Albertzue/learning_notes/aws/ANS/keypoint.md

 If you need to passencrypted traffic to targets without the load balancer decrypting it, you can create a NetworkLoad Balancer or Classic Load Balancer with a TCP listener on port 443

+You cannot directly use AWS ACM (Certificate Manager) for communication between an Application Load Balancer (ALB) and an EC2 instance

 ### EKS:
 we cannot filter VPC flow logs based on EKS worker nodes , but we can create VPC flow logs based on subnetsas resource